lmh2072005/pager/README.md

 usage
 -----
 ### 1. html
- use the wrap that show the pager and the data-list.
+a.use the wrap that show the pager and the data-list.
 		<ul id="simpleListBox"></ul>
 		<div id="simplePageBox"></div>